Overview:

 Reducing options makes the decision to join easier for readers and keeps the focus on the value of supporting journalism.

-Even the best membership tiers won’t succeed without a clear path for readers to reach them.
+Even the best support tiers won’t succeed without a clear path for readers to reach them.

-BlueLena works with publishers to build membership funnels that include:
+BlueLena works with publishers to build journalism supporter funnels that include:

 • consistent email engagement